Corruption in Mauritius: St Louis Gate

 In June 2020, a corruption scandal dubbed St Louis gate came to light and involved government political appointees, board members of the Central Electricity Board (CEB) and Danish firm Burmeister & Wain Scandinavian Contractor (BWSC).
-In 2014, the CEB issued a tender package, which was cancelled and reissued in 2015 for a major upgrade of an existing diesel power station at St. Louis, on the outskirts of capital city Port Louis.
+In 2014, the CEB issued a tender package, which was cancelled and reissued in 2015 for a major upgrade of an existing diesel power station at St. Louis, on the outskirts of the capital city, Port Louis.
 BWSC was awarded the contract, but a whistleblower alerted the financier African Development Bank (ADB) about the bribes received by several CEB employees through an intermediary.
 ADB investigated the claims and thus excluded BWSC from all future work for 21 months.
 In June 2020, after this was raised in Parliament, the entire management team of CEB was stood down and replaced.
-By the end of June 2020, Prime Minister Pravind Jugnauth had dismissed the deputy prime minister from Cabinet.
+By the end of June 2020, Prime Minister Pravind Jugnauth had dismissed the deputy prime minister from the Cabinet.
 The deputy PM also held the portfolio of Minister of Energy.
-The dismissal came after the PM received a report, which had been released by ADB, alleging that bribes had been paid to various parties via an intermediary during the tendering process.
+The dismissal came after the PM received a report, which had been released by ADB, alleging that bribes had been paid to various parties, including Paul Bérenger of the MMM, via an intermediary during the tendering process.

-In July 2020, the contracting firm PAD & Company Limited was placed under voluntary administration after revelations of fake bank guarantees for a civil works contract worth Rs 210 Millions, as well as revelations of the firm's involvement in the BWSC-CEB-ADB St Louis gate scandal.
+In July 2020, the contracting firm PAD & Company Limited was placed under voluntary administration after revelations of fake bank guarantees for a civil works contract worth Rs 210 million, as well as revelations of the firm's involvement in the BWSC-CEB-ADB St Louis gate scandal.
 ICAC investigators interrogated Shamshir Mukoon (former director of CEB) and Alain Hao Thyn Voon (former director of contracting firm PAD & CO).

 On 5 September 2020, Bertrand Lagesse, consulting engineer for Burmeister & Wain Scandinavian Contractor (BWSC), was arrested in Mauritius for contravening Articles 3 (1) (b), 6 and 8 of the Financial Intelligence and Anti-Money Laundering Act of May 2016.
-He is suspected of having acquired a property worth €;212,948 (Rs 10 Million) as well as for holding Rs 8.17 Million in a bank account using proceeds of this corruption.
+He is suspected of having acquired a property worth €212,948 (Rs 10 Million) as well as for holding Rs 8.17 Million in a bank account using proceeds of this corruption.
 Bertand Lagesse had erased his telephone and computer records at the time of his arrest.